“Practice, practice, practice”.

 Have you just learnt a scale?
 Write a melody with it.

 A new chord?
-How about writing a song with it?
+How about writing a song that uses it?

 And recording it, no matter how stupid it may be.

 And storing it safely somewhere where no one can find it.

 So that when, months or years from now, you write a song you can’t wait to get the world to hear, you’ll go back to your lousy first song and say: